13 Winning Customer Acquisition Examples

 The copy beneath draws us in with a question and immediately appeals to our altruistic characters with “Help” oriented-copy that speaks to the benefits of double-sided rewards.

-Tile does a great job of using a simple points structure for users and showing us how many points we need to earn before getting a reward – which encourages shares.
+Tile does a great job of using a simple points structure for users and showing us how many points we need to earn before getting a reward - which encourages shares.
 Acquiring customers is much easier when using existing customers as brand ambassadors.
 This way, we can all have our cake and eat it too.
 The best part?
 Referral programs don’t have to be complicated.
 Just keep it simple and make sure to communicate a compelling offer like Tile does.
 Everyone wins!

 #9 Content Upgrade - Pardot